|

 The

-Thames path is an easy route both in terms of ground and route finding.
+easy route both in terms of ground and route finding.

 Finding camping sites would be difficult along parts of the route.
 180